 The composting toilet is usually the most straightforward and easiest model of waterless toilets.
 In a composting toilet, all waste falls into the same container: urine, solid waste, and toilet paper.

 Unlike to urine-diverting toilets, some type of bulking agent, such as hemp, peat, or sawdust is usually added into the composting toilet.
-Bulking agents are used to absorb some of the urine into the compost and also sometimes to cover the waste from view above (depending ont he toilet model).
+Bulking agents are used to absorb some of the urine into the compost and also sometimes to cover the waste from view above (depending on the model).

 A good composting toilet has two important features: 1) effective excess liquid removal and 2) efficient ventilation.
 A working composting toilet does not smell at all.